 Last week, I was craving something sweet for dessert but didn’t feel like turning on the oven to bake.
 San Diego’s been getting some really hot weather lately.
 Inspiration struck while I was out walking the dog.
 I wondered if sweet rava dosas would taste good.
 They do!

-**Note: I initially planned to make a vegan dish (even used smart balance for the pears and coconut milk for the caramel) but ended up adding mascarpone without really thinking about it.
-Substitute vegan cream cheese or leave cheese out entirely for a vegan version.
+I initially planned to make a vegan dish (even used smart balance for the pears and coconut milk for the caramel) but ended up adding mascarpone without really thinking about it.
+Substitute vegan cream cheese or leave the cheese out entirely to make it vegan-friendly.

 - 2 tbsp Brown Sugar